Understanding civil war from pre- to post-war stages

-We are building a team of doctoral and postdoctoral researchers to conduct qualitative comparative research on civil war and developing long-term academic and practitioner collaborations at the Centre for the Comparative Study of Civil War in order to advance our understanding of this persistent global problem and inform international efforts to sustain peace in conflict affected societies.
+We are a team of interdisciplinary researchers conducting qualitative comparative research on civil war and developing long-term academic and practitioner collaborations at the Centre for the Comparative Study of Civil War in order to advance our understanding of this persistent global problem and inform international efforts to sustain peace in war-affected societies.

 Non-state armed groups

-Insurgent forces emerging from social movements, spontaneous mobilisation, state fragmentation and clandestine organisations
+Insurgent forces emerging from social movements, state splinters and clandestine organisations

 National governments, local administrations, military, police and paramilitary forces

 Residents in war-affected areas, community leaders, activists and organisations, self-defense militias

 External state sponsors, regional and international organisations, diasporas, foreign fighters